furo321/ddnet-bombtag/README.md

 ## Configuration
 Bombtag has a few options you can use to configure and tweak the gameplay.
 They're the following,

-- `bombtag_bombs_per_player`, The amount of bombs that should spawn per X alive players.
+- `bombtag_bombs_per_player`, The amount of bombs that should spawn per X alive players, 1 for everyone except one.
 Default: 6
 - `bombtag_score_for_surviving`, The amount of score given for players surviving a round.
 Default: 0
 - `bombtag_score_for_winning`, The amount of score given for the player who wins the round.
 Default: 1
 - `bombtag_seconds_to_explosion`, The amount of seconds till the bomb explodes.
 Default: 15